 Visiting Plas Newydd: what you need to know

 We're looking forward to welcoming you back.
-If you've got a ticket booked for a visit to Plas Newydd, read this article to find everything you need to know about what's open and what to expect from your visit.
+Before your visit to Plas Newydd, read this article to find everything you need to know about what's open and what to expect from your visit.
 We've made some changes to our usual offer, to help keep everyone safe.

 Arrival and parking

-- As we only have a small car park please respect social distancing when parking whilst maximising as many car park spaces as possible.
+- Although our car park is large, it can fill up easily during busy periods.
+Please respect social distancing when parking at Plas Newydd, whilst maximising as many car park spaces as possible.
 Our team will not be able to help you find a parking space.
 We have designated blue badge holder parking close to the entrance.